gramineproject/gramine/Documentation/manpages/gramine-argv-serializer.rst

 Description
 ===========

-`gramine-argv-serializer` serializes the command line arguments and displays it to stdout.
-Typically, the output is redirected to a file that can be used as a trusted or a protected file and this file path can be pointed to ``loader.argv_src_file`` manifest option for passing command-line arguments to Gramine.
+`gramine-argv-serializer` serializes the command line arguments and prints it to stdout. to stdout.
+The result is intended to be redirected to a file that can be used as a trusted or a protected file and ``loader.argv_src_file`` manifest option pointed to it.
 For more information on the usage, please refer to :doc:`../manifest-syntax`.

 For an example on how to use this utility from Python, please refer to `this